kofoworola-e/flight_delay_project/README.md

-# ✈️ Flight Delay Analysis & Prediction
+# ✈️ Understanding Flight Delays in the U.S.

 ##### *A real-world ML project using 327k+ U.S. flight records to uncover delay patterns and predict late departures and arrivals using a MultiOutput Logistic Regression model.*